getporter/porter/docs/content/docs/development/authoring-a-bundle/working-with-dependencies.md

 ```

 The configuration for DependenciesV2 is similar to that of the first version, except there is now a "sharing" section with the following required fields: `mode`, `group.name`.
-`mode` is a boolean, and `group.name` is the identifier which will allow for certain
+`mode` is a boolean, and `group.name` is the identifier that will allow for certain
 bundles to share parameters and outputs between each other.

 ```yaml